Jamaat-ul-Mujahideen Bangladesh: Activities

 On 17 August 2005, 500 small bombs at 300 locations in 50 cities and towns across Bangladesh detonated within a space of 30 minutes.
 Dhaka International Airport, government buildings and major hotels were targeted.
 There were 50 minor injuries and only two fatalities - a child in Savar, near Dhaka, and a Rickshaw-puller in Chapai Nawabganj District - because of the small size of the bombs.
 Jamaat-ul-Mujahideen Bangladesh claimed responsibility for the bombings.
 Bombs later in the year were more deadly, resulting in the death of judges, lawyers, policemen and even mere ordinary people.

 JMB killed two judges in Jhalakathi in South Bangladesh on 14 November 2005.

 The group has also threatened journalists, with more than 55 receiving death threats between September and December 2005.

 Following an 8 December 2005 suicide bombing, Reuters reported the group threatened to kill women, including non-Muslims, who did not wear the hijab (veil).

 In a 2016 attack on a cafe in Dhaka, the perpetrators were allegedly JMB members.

 Members of the group have been convicted for the 2014 Burdwan blast and the 2018 Bodh Gaya bombing attacks in India.

+On 11 August 2026, a man named Ariful Islam was arrested in Savar with explosives, explosive-making devices and JMB leaflets by the Counter Terrorism and Transnational Crime (CTTC) unit and was accused of being a JMB militant.
+He was also connected to a bombing attempt at Motijheel Metro Station on 24 July which injured one during diffusion and another bombing attempt in Ashulia on 31 July.